enridaga/gapvis/README.md

 GapVis is a visual interface for reading ancient texts.

-You can see the live interface here:
+You can see the (test) interface here:

 * http://enridaga.github.com/gapvis/gap (with Google Ancient Books from http://gap.alexandriaarchive.com)
 * http://enridaga.github.com/gapvis/gap2 (with Hestia from http://gap2.alexandriaarchive.com)